Boink (album)

 Boink!! is a rare 1986 album by the Replacements.
-It was released in the UK on Glass Records.
+It was released in the UK on Glass Records. who requested, "File under: Power trash" on the spine of the LP.

 The album contains songs previously released on the album Hootenany and the EP Stink.
 Also on the album are "If Only You Were Lonely" (B-Side of the "I'm in Trouble" single) and a previously unreleased track titled "Nowhere Is My Home," produced by Alex Chilton.